 But not only that he went on to design engineering feats, with rides for the world fair, and of course Disneyland.
 And before his death, he actually designed Epcot as a futuristic city, not as the park is now.
 It even had a glass dome over the city to control the environment.

 Hero number 3 – Salvador Dali

-Because Dali actually wrote a couple of books, made a film, he actually even worked on a project with Disney.
-He made jewellery, designed and built his own home, he wrote plays, designed clothes – and my favourite tidbit – in 1969 he designed the Chupa Chups lollipop branding, he even placed it on top of the wrapper so it was always on display.
+Because Dali actually wrote a couple of books, made a film – he actually even worked on a project with Disney – made jewellery, designed and built his own home, wrote plays, designed clothes and – my favourite – in 1969 he designed the Chupa Chups lollipop branding.
+He even placed it on top of the wrapper so it was always on display.
 He was a blooming graphic designer!

-So I have found that in Di Vinci, Disney & Dali there are people who are as broadly minded (read: unfocused) as me but were actually successful, that is why I’m so interested in these three and searching for more like them.
+So I have found that in da Vinci, Disney and Dali are the people who are as broadly minded (read: unfocused) as me, but were actually successful.
+That’s why I’m so interested in these three and searching for more like them.